 Appealing your income tax assessment

 If you are not happy with the income tax assessment made by SARS, you can appeal the decision by filing a dispute.
-Details on how to appeal a decision can be found on the SARS website.
+Details on how to appeal a decision is available from the South African Revenue Service.

 South African income tax advice

-- SARS holds free tax workshops at most of their brances between January and March, where you can see advice on filing your South African income tax return.
+- SARS holds free tax workshops at most of their branches between January and March, where you can see advice on filing your South African income tax return.

 - UK government guide on South African income tax for expats.